ndoll1998/AppliedTransformers/tasks/AspectBasedSentimentAnalysis/README.md

 - `KnowBertCapsuleNetwork`

     - [A Challenge Dataset and Effective Models for Aspect-Based Sentiment Analysis](https://www.aclweb.org/anthology/D19-1654/)
-    - using KnowBERT Encoder instead of standard BERT encoder
+    - using KnowBERT encoder instead of standard BERT encoder

 A custom model must have the following form: